 Since security is of paramount importance in a corporate IT infrastructure, there are a lot of commercial offerings from various vendors in the intrusion detection and protection space.
 While most products carry a high price tag, there are moderately priced products, as well as open-source solutions for those interested.
 Let’s take a look at a few popular commercial products.

-IBM Proventia: This is a suite of security solutions, which also offers a NIPS device (network intrusion protection service) at its core.
+This is a suite of security solutions, which also offers a NIPS device (network intrusion protection service) at its core.
 This device is a robust tool, ideal for very large and complex networks.
 Its vast feature set helps network admins detect common as well as the most recent vulnerabilities.
 Proventia comes with a zero-day patching mechanism, whereby a network administrator can create a defence policy against a newly published attack, before the vulnerable vendor product releases a formally tested official patch.
-Proventia can be incorporated along with other IBM ISS offerings such as patch management, application scanning etc. to form a complete security solution.
+Proventia can be incorporated along with other IBM ISS offerings such as patch management and application scanning to form a complete security solution.

-Juniper Networks IDP: Since Juniper Networks established themselves as a provider of technically advanced high-end networking products, they introduced their own IDP solutions in the form of hardware appliances.
+Since Juniper Networks established themselves as a provider of technically advanced high-end networking products, they introduced their own IDP solutions in the form of hardware appliances.
 A few powerful features, such as protocol and traffic anomaly detection, and zero-day worm protection are incorporated in it, which make it suitable for high-performance networks.

+Cisco Secure IDS and McAfee Intrushield are also examples of enterprise-level IDS/IPS appliances.
 All the above devices are available in different models, categorized based on their network throughput, the number of network ports, and feature sets.
 While those are meant for large-scale networks of big corporations, there are models available for medium-scale networks with lower network volumes, and that too, without compromising on the feature sets.

 Open-source intrusion protection solutions

-OSSEC: Falling in the same category as Snort, OSSEC is another host-based open-source project to address intrusion-protection needs.
+Falling in the same category as Snort, OSSEC is another host-based open-source project to address intrusion-protection needs.
 It comes with ample documentation, and supports multiple operating systems.
 A network administrator can download and install OSSEC free of cost to try and test, and can purchase commercial support for the product from Trend Micro.

-Besides the above products, there a are few other offerings available in the open-source world.
+Besides the above products, there are a few other offerings available in the open-source world.
 Recently, the US Department of Homeland Security and the Open Information Security Foundation worked with multiple security vendors to come up with an open-source engine called Suricata.
 They claim it to be powerful and more functionally versatile than Snort or any other open-source solution available.
 While the skepticism about open-source software still persists, firms and corporations who are serious about security have put this at the top of their IT agenda.

 Summary